zacfukuda/universal-app-react-router/README.md

 ## Scripts
 This project was initialized with [create-react-app](https://github.com/facebookincubator/create-react-app).
 However, some modification has been done in order to make it universal.

-* _build_: react-scripts build && node scripts/build2.js
+- **build**: react-scripts build && node scripts/build2.js
-··· Build the production files based on the client-side app.
+	Build the production files based on the client-side app.
 The `build2.js` generates an `index.ejs` based on the `index.html` built by the proceeding script.
-* _watch_: webpack --watch
+- **watch**: webpack --watch
-··· Build non-hashed Javascript and CSS files, watching the file changes.
+	Build non-hashed Javascript and CSS files, watching the file changes.
-* _server_: nodemon server.js --watch server.js --watch src --exec babel-node
-··· Run the production app.
+- **server**: nodemon server.js --watch server.js --watch src --exec babel-node Run the production app.
-* _server-dev_: DEVELOPMENT=true nodemon server.js --watch server.js --watch src --exec babel-node
+- **server-dev**: DEVELOPMENT=true nodemon server.js --watch server.js --watch src --exec babel-node
-··· Run the development app.
+	Run the development app.
 Non-hashed file must be built with `watch` before the initial run.
-* _server-dev:watch_: npm-run-all --parallel server-dev watch
+- **server-dev:watch**: npm-run-all --parallel server-dev watch
-··· Run the development app with generating non-hashed files as watching file changes.
+	Run the development app with generating non-hashed files as watching file changes.
 Usually this script is to be used instead of `watch` and server-dev when you develop the server-side.

 ## Use
 Clone the repo and change the working directory: